janorlinski/histgui/README.md

 The "Zoom to last 48h" button seems to not work, unless the DAQ is running.

 When transmission is paused, the TH1D can be easily manipulated by right-clicking on the TCanvas.
-Also, if the .txt file itself does not refresh, one can safely toggle the Tramission status to on.
+Also, even if the .txt file itself does not refresh, one can still safely toggle the Tramission status to on.

 No other issues are currently known.